Peda

 Sweet Blending

 Now comes the sweet part!
 Once the khoya is lukewarm, add in the sugar and cardamom powder.
 Give it a good mix and start kneading for about a minute until everything blends into a soft dough.
-A little tip: if you mix the sugar while the khoya is still hot, your peda indian sweet could turn out a bit too soft.
+A little tip: if you mix the sugar while the khoya is still hot, your Peda indian sweet could turn out a bit too soft.
 So, let the khoya cool a bit before adding the sweetness!

 Shape It Up